 Life at the top of the ever-rising pile of true wireless headphones can be a fickle, short-lived affair.
-Just a few months ago, we were praising Master & Dynamic’s MW07 as the best true wireless headphones we’d heard yet, and suddenly they’ve been usurped by a new challenger.
-While the speed of evolution in true wireless earbuds may be surprising, that Sennheiser’s first entry into the space would take the top marks in performance really isn’t.
+Not long ago, we were praising Master & Dynamic’s MW07 as the best true wireless headphones we’d heard yet, and mere months later they were usurped by a new challenger.
+While the speed of evolution in true wireless earbuds may be surprising, that Sennheiser’s first entry into the space would take top performance marks really isn’t.

 Out of the box, into your ears

 Bobbing right at the high-water mark for true wireless pricing, you’d expect the Momentum to offer a premium experience from the get-go, and while the packaging is decidedly minimalist, they deliver.
-Google’s Pixel Buds helped make fabric cases sexy (albeit without going fully wireless) and the Momentum’s pill-shaped charging case is reminiscent of that, layered in slick gray threads that would look right at home in the pocket of 007’s iconic gray three-piece suit.
+Google’s Pixel Buds helped make fabric cases sexy (albeit without going fully wireless) and the Momentum’s pill-shaped charging case is reminiscent of that.
+Covered in slick gray threads, it would look right at home in the pocket of 007’s iconic gray three-piece suit.

 Inside, the buds shimmer with Sennheiser’s signature silver logo along their end caps.
 Pulling them from their magnetic charging stands sets blue and red lights flashing along the matte plastic earpieces, signaling that they’re ready to pair.
 Choose them in your phone’s Bluetooth menu — and presto — you’re up and running.
 The Momentum also auto-pair shockingly fast after setup — so fast you’ll likely miss the British voice telling you they’re ready to play.

-Accessories include four pairs of silicon eartips and a strikingly short USB-C cord for charging.
+Accessories include four pairs of silicone eartips and a strikingly short USB-C cord for charging.